ADA f English, German, Polish, Hungarian, Italian, Finnish, Ancient GermanicOriginally a short form of Germanic names such as

 Gone with the Wind (1939), in which it was the nickname of Scarlett's daughter.

-BRANDON m EnglishFrom a surname that was derived from a place name meaning
+Brandon m EnglishFrom an English surname that was derived from a place name meaning

 "hill covered with broom" in Old English.
-It is sometimes also used as a variant of

-"high, noble".
-It was borne by the semi-legendary Irish king Brian Boru, who thwarted Viking attempts to conquer Ireland in the 11th century.
+briíg).
+It was borne by the Irish king Brian Boru, who thwarted Viking attempts to conquer Ireland in the 11th century.
 He was slain in the Battle of Clontarf, though his forces were decisively victorious.
-The name was common in Ireland before his time, and even more so afterwards.
-It came into use in England in the Middle Ages, introduced by Breton settlers.
-It subsequently became rare, but was revived in the 20th century.
+This name was common in Ireland after his time, and it was introduced to northern England by Norse-Gael settlers.
+It was also used in Brittany, and was brought to England by Bretons in the wake of the Norman Conquest.
+Though it eventually became rare in the English-speaking world, it was strongly revived in the 20th century, becoming a top-ten name for boys in most regions.

-BRUCE m Scottish, EnglishFrom a Scottish surname, of Norman origin, which probably originally referred to the town of Brix in France.
+Bruce m Scottish, EnglishFrom a Scottish surname, of Norman origin, which probably originally referred to the town of Brix in France.
 The surname was borne by Robert the Bruce, a Scottish hero of the 14th century who achieved independence from England and became the king of Scotland.
-It has been in use as a given name in the English-speaking world since the 19th century.
-A notable bearer is the American musician Bruce Springsteen (1949-).
+It has been in use as a given name in the English-speaking world since the 19th century, becoming especially popular in the 1940s and 50s.
+Notable bearers include Chinese-American actor Bruce Lee (1940-1973), American musician Bruce Springsteen (1949-), and American actor Bruce Willis (1955-).
+It is also the real name of the comic book superheroes Batman (Bruce Wayne), created 1939, and the Hulk (Bruce Banner), created 1962.

-BUFFY f EnglishDiminutive of
+Buffy f EnglishDiminutive of

-ELIZABETH, from a child's pronunciation of the final syllable.
+Elizabeth, from a child's pronunciation of the final syllable.
 It is now associated with the main character from the television series

 Buffy the Vampire Slayer (1997-2003).

-CAMERON m & f EnglishFrom a Scottish surname meaning
+Cameron m & f EnglishFrom a Scottish surname meaning

 "crooked nose" from Gaelic